xinwenfu/platformio-espidf-aws-iot/README.md

   ]
 }
 ```

+## Create certificate at AWS IoT console
+1. (Optional if already in AWS IoT console) Log into AWS IoT console
+2. (Optional if already using IoT Core) Search and use *IoT Core* service
+3. Secure
+   - Certificate -> Add certificate -> Create certificate
+     - Certificate -> Auto-generate new certificate (recommended)
+     - Certificate status -> Active
+       - Download certificates and keys.
+Download all certificates and keys.
+In particular, we need *Device certificate* and *Private key file*.

 ## Change device certificate and key file within VS code
 When the project is loaded into VS Code, there are three files under src->certs
 1. aws-root-ca.pem.
 No need to change